-The Dassault Aviation Model Falcon 900EX EASy and Falcon 2000EX EASy airplanes will incorporate an EFVS, which is a novel or unusual design feature.
-The EFVS is a novel or unusual design feature because it projects a video image derived from a forwardlooking infrared (FLIR) camera through the HUD.
+The Boeing Model 757-200 airplanes will incorporate an EFVS, which is a novel or unusual design feature.
+The EFVS is a novel or unusual design feature because it projects a video image derived from a FLIR camera through the HUD.
 The EFVS image is projected in the center of the "pilot compartment view," which is governed by § 25.773.
 The image is displayed with HUD symbology and overlays the forward outside view.
 Therefore, § 25.773 does not contain appropriate safety standards for the EFVS display.